 - Slowly stir in the blueberries.

-- Divide the batter among a 12-cup muffin pan.
+- Spray pan with cooking spray and then divide the batter among a 12-cup muffin pan.
 Flatten batter down with a spoon.
 Bake for 30 minutes.

 - Remove from the oven and let the oatmeal cups sit for about 5 minutes in the pan.